arlinggacr/arlinggacr/README.md

 ## 🌱 What I'm Currently Working On

 - Building an auction system with real-time data fetching.
-- Implementing SOLID principles using NestJS and TypeScript.
 - Enhancing cloud infrastructure and network monitoring dashboards.
 - Architecting scalable microservices with NestJS and TypeScript.
-- Building ETL pipelines for data-driven optimizations.

 ## 📫 Reach out to me